pasaozankaya/pinn-cantilever-beam/README.md

 A naive implementation of this PINN fails spectacularly.
 The training loss explodes or crashes with nan (Not a Number) errors.
 The key to the solution was Normalization (Non-Dimensionalization).
 By scaling the inputs and outputs to a "calm" numerical range [0, 1], the optimizer (Adam + L-BFGS) could successfully navigate the complex loss landscape and converge to the correct physical solution.

-All the math, debugging steps, and the "Aha!" moments of this process are documented in the main Jupyter Notebook.
+All the math, debugging steps, and results are documented in the main Jupyter Notebook.

 How to Run:
 This project is contained entirely within the pinn_beam_solver.ipynb Jupyter Notebook.